R3Conclave/conclave-samples/cordapp/README.md

 ## Corda Node Identity Validation
 The [certificates](certificates) folder contains the truststore.jks Java KeyStore that has the Corda Root Certificate Authority (CA) public key.
 This public key can be used for development or testing purposes.
-The public key also creates the certificate *trustedroot.cer*, embedded as a resource in the enclave.
+The public key is also used to create the certificate *trustedroot.cer*, embedded as a resource in the enclave.
 This certificate is used to validate a Corda node's identity when the host relays a message to the enclave.